top of page

 The new “

 • The deduction is not available for people using the Married Filing Separately status.
-Additionally, the rules require the taxpayer receiving the tips to have a Social Security number valid for work and employer designation on a W-2 or similar form.

 Form 1099-K reporting threshold